djha-skin/nrdl/README.md

 ### Whitespace as a Delimiter (but not a structure signal)

-To please the eye, NRDL uses whitespace as a separator, but not as a signaller of structure.
+To please the eye, NRDL uses whitespace as a separator.
+However, it does not use it as a signal of structure.
 The presence of whitespace is used to separate keys and values, but indentation doesn't mean anything.
-For backwards compatibility with JSON, the colon `:` and comma `,` are considered whitespace characters. braces and brackets are still used to delimit arrays and objects.
+For backwards compatibility with JSON, the colon `:` and comma `,` are considered whitespace characters outside of strings. braces and brackets are still used to delimit arrays and objects.
 Objects must have an even-numbered number of values in it, with every other value being keys and their complements being values.
 Keys can be any type.

 ### Comments